-In conjunction with a requirement that HEW have the ultimate control over essentially scientific and medical questions, the -Committee on Maiiliuana which the- bill- would establish should 'be composed of individuals chosen by HEW with the advice of the Attorney General, instead of jointly.56 The function of the Committee would be almost exclusively medical, social and scientific, and as such it should be constituted under' the direction 'of HEW.
-The subjects of the Committee's :rsarch a outlined by the Dodd bill57 should include a more definite set of matters on which-the Committee must report including a specific determination about the real nature of marijuana- and' the degree of control, if any, required.
-It is absolutely necessary, given the tremendouspublicand official concern about marijuana, that we have a definitive statement on the drug as quickly as possible so that an intelligent public policy might finally be designed.
-Simple ignorance about- the drug persists in the United States Congress, despite the overwhelming evidence of the relatively harmless nature of marijuana.
-Even the bill's sponsor went overboard: "Certain types of marihuana do dreadful things to people Marihuana is a personality changer.
+In conjunction with a requirement that HEW have the ultimate control over essentially scientific and medical questions, the Committee on Marihuana which the bill would establish should be composed of individuals chosen by HEW with the advice of the Attorney General, instead of jointly.
+The function of the Committee would be almost exclusively medical, social and scientific, and as such it should be constituted under the direction of HEW.
+The subjects of the Committee's research as outlined by the Dodd bill should include a more definite set of matters on which the Committee must report including a specific determination about the real nature of marijuana and the degree of control, if any, required.
+It is absolutely necessary, given the tremendous public and official concern about marijuana, that we have a definitive statement on the drug as quickly as possible so that an intelligent public policy might finally be designed.
+Simple ignorance about the drug persists in the United States Congress, despite the overwhelming evidence of the relatively harmless nature of marijuana.
+Even the bill's sponsor went overboard: "Certain types of marihuana do dreadful things to people . . . .
+Marihuana is a personality changer.
 It is a mind destroyer."
-58 - Senator Dodd supported his statement by the latest sensationalist accounts of marijuana's crimeprovoking and incapacitating 'tendencies-case studies on toxic psychoses suffered by soldiers in Vietnani.59
+58 Senator Dodd supported his statement by the latest sensationalist accounts of marijuana's crime-provoking and incapacitating tendencies-case studies on toxic psychoses suffered by soldiers in Vietnam.59

-- In conclusion, the Dodd bill, when compared with earlier statutes, reflects some of the major changes in the official view of marijuana which took place during the sixties.
-By 1970 it has been almost univer'sally recognized that the number of users of marijuana has increased tremendously and that harsh penalties, including minimum mandatory sentences, do not deter.
+In conclusion, the Dodd bill, when compared with earlier statutes, reflects some of the major changes in the official view of marijuana which took place during the sixties.
+By 1970 it has been almost universally recognized that the number of users of marijuana has increased tremendously and that harsh penalties, including minimum mandatory sentences, do not deter.
 Also abandoned is the notion that marijuana is the "stepping stone" to hard drugs.
 Unfortunately the Dodd bill fails to reflect many other findings.
 There still persists a strong feeling that marijuana is seriously harmful, evidenced by the bill's classification of marijuana with heroin.
-Furthermore, the bill's punishment of "traffickers" in marijuana more harshly than possessors reflects a continued misapprehension about the nature of the marijuana trade."
-However, despite its shortcomings, the Dodd bill, especially through its Committee on Marihuana, leaves open the possibility of substantial changes in the legal status of marijuana in the future.
+Furthermore, the bill's punishment of "traffick-